RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 - **Modularized domain**: chatbot's domain has been modularized into many domain files with no intersection between them.
 A unified version of their parameters is saved.
 - **Discarded**: chatbots with domain files that are neither copies nor a modularized domain are discarded.

+**Paper corresponding step**: Creation of the TOFU-R dataset - Parameter Extraction

 **Output**:
 - `chatbots_sfmd_info.csv`: SFMD chatbots classified and solved.
 - `chatbots_mfmd_info.csv`: MFMD chatbots classified and solved.